Logo Los Pueblos Más Bonitos de EspañaLos Pueblos Más Bonitos de España - Inicio

 Ponte Maceira

-We move towards Ponte Maceira, where the Tambre river marks the rhythm of the landscape.
-Its medieval bridge and old water mills immerse us in a Galician tale.
-The stone houses and the greenery of the surroundings make it a haven of beauty and tranquility.
-Here, water and time flow with the same calmness.
+Ponte Maceira, where the Tambre River sets the pace of the landscape.
+Its medieval bridge and old water mills transport us into a Galician fairy tale.
+The stone houses and lush surroundings make it a haven of beauty and tranquility.
+Here, water and time flow with the same calm.

-We end our route in Mondoñedo, a Galician city with the soul of a cathedral.
-Its cobbled streets keep centuries-old secrets, while its imposing temple dominates the urban landscape.
-Surrounded by mountains and rivers, Mondoñedo bids us farewell with history, spirituality and the serene grandeur of those who have seen entire generations pass by.
+Mondoñedo, a Galician town with the soul of a cathedral.
+Its cobblestone streets hold centuries-old secrets, while its imposing cathedral dominates the townscape.
+Surrounded by mountains and rivers, Mondoñedo bids us farewell with history, spirituality, and the serene grandeur of a place that has witnessed entire generations come and go.

-Get ready to travel through ancient lands, where the stone keeps memory, the rivers whisper legends and each village beats with its own soul.
-The Route of the Last Celtic Peoples is not just a journey, it is a return to the essential, to the authentic, to what remains.
+Get ready to explore ancient lands, where stone holds memories, rivers whisper legends, and every village pulses with a soul of its own.
+The Route of the Villages of the Last Celts is not just a journey; it is a return to the essential, to the authentic, to what endures.

-Now only the most important thing remains: that you walk it, that you feel it, that you make it yours.
+Now all that remains is the most important part: walk it, feel it, make it your own.

-The Route of the Last Celtic Villages can be enjoyed in any season.
-Its green landscapes, its living history and the calmness of every corner make it a perfect destination.
+The Route of the Villages of the Last Celts can be enjoyed in any season.
+Its green landscapes, its living history, and the tranquility found in every corner make it a perfect destination.

 ROUTE